clear-nus/mirror/README.md

 </p>

 ## Environment Setup
-The code is tested on Ubuntu 16.04, Python 3.7 and CUDA 10.2.
+The code is tested on Ubuntu 20.04 LTS, Python 3.7 and CUDA 10.2.
 Please download the relevant Python packages by running:

 Get dependencies: